heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 Another option is to use another language as a starting point and modify that language’s implementation for your own purposes.
 Think of it as forking a compiler and/or runtime and then making your own modifications.
 An advantage of this approach is the savings in implementation effort.
 If the computation models coincide then the language designer only has to implement the communication model and fault-tolerance strategy.
 Another plus is that users of the existing language may be more likely to consider trying or adopting the new language since it is only a step away from what they already know.
 A downside for maintaining any fork is keeping up to date with upstream changes.

 ### Library
 The final approach to consider is similar to extending a language, but this time doing so only by writing code in that language to create new abstractions implementing a language model.
-This strategy offers similar savings in implementation effort to extending a language (perhaps moreso).
+This strategy offers similar savings in implementation effort to extending a language (perhaps more so).
 But a major benefit is that is significantly easier for users to use and adopt; the only new concepts they must learn are the specifics of the programming model, as opposed to other concerns such as syntax.

 ## Roadmap
 Language designers have explored a broad spectrum of designs for distributed programming models.